-If you have questions about locating particular databases, or finding resources within a database, remember that the Reference Department is here to help!
-You can reach us via email at email@example.com, by phone at 508.565.1203, by text at 508.709.0223, in person at the Reference Desk, or via LibChat.
+If you have questions about locating particular databases, or finding resources within a database, remember that the Reference librarians are here to help!
+You can reach us via email at firstname.lastname@example.org, by phone at 508.565.1313, in person at The Desk.

 On our LibGuides homepage you will find links to Guides for all of the different disciplines.
 Within each subject guide you can find discipline specific books, databases, internet sources, and citation guides.
 Choose a subject guide when you are looking for resources in a particular discipline

 You can also find Course Guides that have been created to help you find the resources you need for specific classes are also listed.
 If you do not find the course guide you are looking for, ask a reference librarian for help.